7 Best eCommerce Platforms for Businesses in 2026

 Most eCommerce platforms have implemented robust security measures to prevent unauthorised access and ensure secure transactions.
 These include using encryption technology, implementing two-factor authentication, and regularly updating security protocols.

 A payment gateway and a payment service provider (PSP) both facilitate online transactions, but they differ in scope.
-While a payment gateway securely transmits payment information from the customer to the payment processor, acting as the intermediary for transaction authorisation.
-In contrast, a PSP offers a broader service, including payment processing, fraud protection, and settlement, integrating various payment methods and currencies.
+A payment gateway securely transmits payment information from the customer to the payment processor, acting as the intermediary for transaction authorisation.
+In contrast, a PSP offers a broader range of services, including payment processing, fraud protection, and settlement, integrating various payment methods and currencies.

-For example, Airwallex is a payment gateway provider that not only provides payment gateway services, but also a full suite of financial management tools such as broad global payment scheme acceptance, integration with eCommerce platforms like Shopify and WooCommerce, and the ability to hold funds in multiple currencies.
+For example, Airwallex is a payment gateway provider that not only provides payment gateway services, but also a full suite of financial management tools, including broad global payment scheme acceptance, integration with eCommerce platforms like Shopify and WooCommerce, and the ability to hold funds in multiple currencies.

 Sources